onkar234/Tweet-Analyzer-Covid-19-tweets/README.md

-# Tweet-Analyzer
+# Covid-19 Tweet-Analyzer

 Web App Link : https://covid-19tweetanalyzer.herokuapp.com/

 This is a cool web app integrated with twitter which takes the twitter handel as as input and does :

-1.Analyze the tweets of your favourite Personalities
+1. Analyze the civid-19 tweets

 This tool performs the following tasks :
 1. Fetches the 5 most recent tweets from the given twitter handel